ORESoftware/json-parser/readme.md

 ### If your JSON has white space (newlines etc)

-If you JSON has unescaped newlines, then use the delimiter option.
+If you JSON has unescaped newlines, or the JSON is separated by some other character, then use the delimiter option.

 ```js
 new JSONParser({delimiter: '∆∆∆'});  // use 3 alt-j's to separate json chunks, since newlines won't work